January 16th, 2025 Update:

 Intrusion in Walls & Attic Ceiling Mold Growth

-When there is an unusually cold winter and
+there is an unusually cold winter and frequent heavy snow falls

-frequent heavy snow falls many homes will get severe ice
+many homes will get severe ice build-up on their roofs.
+When the

-build-up on their roofs.
-When the snow on our roof melts, or if
+snow on our roof melts, or if it rains, water will dam-up above

-the gutters.
-If the roof doesn't have a good quality ice-damming
+the ice build-up along the gutters.
+If the roof doesn't have a

-membrane material installed under the shingles this water will
+good quality ice-damming membrane material installed under the

-penetrate to the roofing sheathing below and also pool inside
+shingles this water will penetrate to the roofing sheathing

-the soffits.
-The water will then run down inside your walls
+below and also pool inside the soffits.
+The water will then run

-and ceilings.
-This water intrusion damages wall and ceiling
+down inside your walls and ceilings.
+This water intrusion

-materials and also leads to aspergillus, chaetomium, penicillium
+damages wall and ceiling materials and also leads to aspergillus,

-and stachybotrys mold growth inside our walls and on our
+chaetomium, penicillium and stachybotrys mold growth inside our

-ceilings.
+walls and on our ceilings.
 Also, wet attic ceiling sheathing

 commonly leads to attic ceiling mold.
 There are certain mold